EMPTYVOID-DEV/GStore/README.md

 ### Local Setup

-1. Clone the repo:
-   `git clone git@github.com:EMPTYVOID-DEV/g-store.git`
+1. Clone the repo: `git clone git@github.com:EMPTYVOID-DEV/g-store.git`
 2. Create a `.env` file using the `.env.example` template
-3. Run:
-   `sudo docker-compose -f docker-compose.dev.yml up`
+3. Run: `sudo docker-compose -f docker-compose.dev.yml up`

 ### Production Setup

 1. Get a public domain name
 2. Configure DNS records for your domain to include `api.domain`, `central.domain`, and `traefik.domain`, pointing them to your server’s IP address
 3. Create a `.env` file using the `.env.example` template
-4. Run:
-   `sudo docker-compose -f docker-compose.prod.yml up`
+4. Run: `sudo docker-compose -f docker-compose.prod.yml up`.
 Traefik will automatically handle Let's Encrypt SSL certificates for your domains

 #### Note

-Docker compose will build and run the central app , the api , postgres and traefik.
-For apps each can be run on it own.
+1. Docker compose will build and run the central app , the api , postgres and traefik.
+For other apps each can be run on it own.
+2. When running the GStore locally it will use docker container for mailpit you can access with `mail.localhost`.

 # V2 Features